GoogleForCreators/web-stories-wp/readme.txt

 == Screenshots ==

-1. The Web Stories editor
+1. Web Stories for WordPress brings a powerful editor right into your WordPress admin.
-2. Add images using drag and drop
+2. Easily create Web Stories with our drag-and-drop editor.
-3. Easily change image size and position
+3. Explore our WYSIWYG editor with easy access to many editing tools (shown here: zooming and cropping media)
-4. The Web Stories dashboard
+4. Get started building your first story by editing one of our expressive, fully built template stories included with the editor.

 == Frequently Asked Questions ==